berkbb/logbox_color/README.md

 # Color Box Logger for Dart & Flutter

-  Print colored box logs on terminal / console.
+Print log messages into colored box on terminal.

 ## Features